navganti/SIVO/README.md

 This implementation has been tested with **Ubuntu 16.04**.

-A powerful CPU (e.g. Intel i7), and a powerful GPU (e.g. NVIDIA TitanX) are required to ensure real-time performance and provide more stable and accurate results.
+A powerful CPU (e.g. Intel i7), and a powerful GPU (e.g. NVIDIA TitanX) are required to provide more stable and accurate results.
+Due to the technique of approximating a Bayesian Neural Network by passing an image through the network several times, this network does not quite run in real time.

 ### C++11 Compiler
 The thread and chrono functionalities of C++11 are required